mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 Now that we have looked at the inputs and outputs to an RNA-seq experiment, let's dig into its steps:

-1. **RNA isolation:** Isolate RNA molecules from a cell or population of cells.
+1. **Isolation:** Isolate RNA molecules from a cell or population of cells.
 2. **Fragmentation:** Break RNA molecules into fragments.
 3. **Reverse transcription:** Reverse transcribe the RNA into DNA.
 4. **Amplification:** Amplify the DNA molecules using [polymerase chain reaction](https://en.wikipedia.org/wiki/Polymerase_chain_reaction).